pharo-ide/Calypso/Calypso-Environment-System.package/ClySubclassScope.class/README.md

-I represent class scope of all supeclasses and subclasses of my basis objects.
-I see methods of all superclasses and subclasses.
+I represent class scope of all subclasses of my basis objects.
+I see methods of all subclasses.